GenkiCats/genkicats-core/README.md

-# Genki Cats Core Contracts
+# Genki Cats Core

 ![Logo](assets/Genki_logo.png)

-Genki Cats is a mobile fully-onchain game based on MUD.
+Genki Cats is a mobile, fully-onchain game based on the [MUD](https://github.com/latticexyz/mud) framework.
 Players can own their cats, cultivate their unique hobbies, and earn rich on-chain rewards.
 Through the customization of game engines, Genki Cats achieves a Web2 gaming experience while ensuring the game's permanency and openness.

 The game is still under rapid development.
 Please feel free to raise any issues here.